Júnior (Filipino singer): Career

 In 1958, he became part of the group Jump, a pioneering Spanish electric guitar group.
 During the group's popularity, he was featured in the film Me Enveneno De Azules in 1969.
 Some of his first hits included Todo Porque Te Quiero ("It's All Because I Love You") in 1969 and Perdóname (Excuse Me) in 1973.

 He went on to join Los Brincos with Juan Pardo, and his brothers Miguel and Ricky Morales would also later join the group.
 Morales and Juan Pardo eventually left the group to release music as Juan y Junior.
 One of their songs is a Spanish version of "Fool on the Hill" by John Lennon and Paul McCartney from the LP titled Junior in 1976.

 Movie career

 In the 1980s, he starred in the Philippine films Good Morning Sunshine with Vilma Santos, and Disco Madhouse, and released three albums in Tagalog for the Philippines.
 One of his most popular songs that he wrote and produced was "Yakap" (1979).
 That song, which he sang in his movie with Santos, became his signature song in the Philippines.
-Another of his hit songs there are "Excuse Me" (1974) and "But If You Leave Me" (1976).
+Other hit songs of his are "Excuse Me" (1974) and "But If You Leave Me" (1976).